tedjh/tedjh.github.io/index.md

 * Analysis, Random Walks and Groups [pdf](./assets/files/random_walk_other.pdf)

     Based on the lecture course given by Dr Tuomas Sahlsten at Manchester in 2019.
 Original notes can be found here: [link](https://personalpages.manchester.ac.uk/staff/tuomas.sahlsten/courses/arg_2019/default.htm).

+## Talks

+* "What are Vertex Algebras", University of Bath Algebra and Geometry Seminar, October 2015.

 <!---Text can be **bold**, _italic_, or ~~strikethrough~~.